Keygenme

 local_80 = 0x5f7933;

-Converting each of those numbers to ascii and then reversing them produces picoCTF{, br1ng_y0, ur_0wn_k, and 3y_ respectively.
-We need to reverse the strings because of little endianness.
+Converting [each](https://gchq.github.io/CyberChef/#recipe=From_Hex\('Auto'\)Reverse\('Character'\)\&input=MHg3YjQ2NTQ0MzZmNjM2OTcw) [of](https://gchq.github.io/CyberChef/#recipe=From_Hex\('Auto'\)Reverse\('Character'\)\&input=MHgzMDc5NWY2NzZlMzE3MjYy) [those](https://gchq.github.io/CyberChef/#recipe=From_Hex\('Auto'\)Reverse\('Character'\)\&input=MHg2YjVmNmU3NzMwNWY3Mjc1) [numbers](https://gchq.github.io/CyberChef/#recipe=From_Hex\('Auto'\)Reverse\('Character'\)\&input=MHg1Zjc5MzM) to ascii and then reversing them produces `picoCTF{`, `br1ng_y0`, `ur_0wn_k`, and `3y_` respectively.
+We need to reverse the strings because of little [endianness](https://en.wikipedia.org/wiki/Endianness).

 Now, we could try statically reversing the key checking function to get the flag, which I did try, but after many hours it became apparent that a dynamic analysis approach would be much simpler.